Digital Needs and Readiness Assessment

 Whether building-out broadband, digital infrastructure, or a digital inclusion initiative, there are critical success factors for readiness and sustainability that SNG has analyzed from our extensive research, data collection, and experience with digital infrastructure projects across North America.
 We have developed objective metrics to assess whether communities are ready to invest in these initiatives and whether those projects will be sustainable.
 Elected officials, local leaders, and key stakeholders want assurance that your projects have a high chance of success and will prove to be a good investment for the community.

 SNG’s Digital Needs and Readiness Assessment enables localities to understand if they have the right resources, skills, commitment and support to efficiently and successfully complete their projects.
-The assessment additionally uncovers varying perspectives across stakeholders – is there alignment, or are there gaps in perspectives and/or approach?
+The assessment also uncovers varying perspectives across stakeholders – is there alignment, or are there gaps in perspectives and/or approach?
 Time, money, and political capital can be saved by identifying and addressing these gaps early in the process.

 Whatever strategy and plan you choose to address your community’s digital future needs, actually making it happen requires consensus and collaboration.
 Engaging stakeholders across your community in this process is foundational and SNG identifies the success factors and critical metrics under six major categories below: